distrinet-emu/distrinet-emu.github.io/general_environment.md

 ```

-After some seconds we are able to run pingall from mininet CLI.
+After some seconds, we are able to run pingall from the Mininet CLI.

 ![alt text](images/pingall.png)